kodakoda-koda/commitgen/README.md

 git ccg
 ```

-'git ccg' automatically commit your code with comment that ChatGPT create.
+'git ccg' automatically commit your code with comment that AI create.
-'git ccgtest' show the comment that ChatGPT create.
+'git ccgtest' show the comment that the AI create.
-'acp' is all-set of add-commit-push with ChatGPT comment.
+'acp' is all-set of add-commit-push with the AI comment.